The MedRoom - Tampa Bay Beta

 Intake is manually reviewed.
 The MedRoom does not collect patient names, diagnoses, medical records, insurance information, appointment details, or protected health information through these forms.

-Healthcare space should not sit unused while patients wait for care and qualified providers struggle to find professional places to practice.
-The MedRoom helps turn underused clinical rooms into flexible access points for care.
+Clinical space should not sit unused while healthcare professionals struggle to find appropriate places to serve their communities.
+The MedRoom reviews underused clinical rooms and flexible space needs before any possible beta conversation.